craflin/CDeploy/README.md

 ### Package Contents

 Everything should be packaged in one directory with a unique name.
-This directory will be the argument for `PATHS` of `find_package`, so it should provide a CMake package configuration.
+This directory will be the argument for `PATHS` of `find_package`, so it should provide a CMake package configuration with version information.

 ## Creating a CDeploy Package